 The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of beautiful, soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in the middle.
 The natural, coastal beauty of the Strand, and especially in its Beach State Parks, is impressive.
 And there’s lots to do on that beach, including sand-castle building, swimming, surfing, fishing, jogging and just soaking up the sun.

-One of the most popular things to do in Myrtle Beach with kids and teens is visit the Beach Boardwalk, home to restaurants, penny arcades and the the Myrtle Beach SkyWheel.
-For some of the best views of the beach and boardwalk areas, ride the SyWheel and be sure to take photos during the ten-minute ride.
-Myrtle Beach is famous for its golf course and mini-golf ranges, and the oceanside Family Kingdom complex has mini-golf and 35 thrilling theme park rides for kids of all ages to enjoy.
+One of the most popular things to do in Myrtle Beach with kids and teens is visit the Beach Boardwalk.
+It’s home to restaurants, penny arcades and the the Myrtle Beach SkyWheel.
+For some of the best views of the beach and boardwalk areas, ride the SyWheel.
+And be sure to take photos during the ten-minute ride.
+Myrtle Beach is famous for its golf course and mini-golf ranges.
+The oceanside Family Kingdom complex has mini-golf and 35 thrilling theme park rides for kids of all ages to enjoy.

 South of the city, paddle your kayak in Murrells Inlet, an quiet estuary of shore and seabirds, pirate stories and pluff mud.
 You can book 2 or 4 hour eco or fishing tours, and double-kayaks are available for families with younger kids.
 Nearby is historic Brookgreen Gardens, one of the loveliest gardens in the United States.
 The lush gardens include a Live Oak Allée of enormous 300-year old oak trees, fountains, more than 1,400 bronze, marble and aluminum sculptures and pieces of public art, as well as an historical interpretive centre and natural zoo. ~ Claudia Travels